click by William R. Reedhttp://belltower.mtaloy.edu/2018/yahooligans-homework-help/55/

 3. Abandonment of rectangular surveys.
 Use watershed and stream courses for land division.

 4. Federal aid in building dams and watercourses that were too costly for individuals.

-australian public service writing guide Many of these were instituted as history unfolded in the 1890s and early 20th century.
+research paper editing services Many of these were instituted as history unfolded in the 1890s and early 20th century.
 Hilgard began pressuring Powell to initiate an agricultural survey within USGS.
 Powell offered Hilgard a position at USGS to head an agricultural geology division if this new division could be established.
 Hilgard was apparently not interested in the position but began to lobby friends in the East for congressional funding for the agricultural division in USGS, however this endeavor was not successful.
 Instead, Powell became all-powerful in the development of the irrigated west, heading the irrigation appropriation passed by Congress in 1888.
 Powell was given the power to remove public land from development prior to surveying for water resources and location of dam sites.
 [Link to a larger copy of the map image to the right.]

-go to site Also in 1888 the Department of Agriculture was enlarged to a full cabinet position and Powell saw opportunities for expansion of his agricultural survey.
+go here Also in 1888 the Department of Agriculture was enlarged to a full cabinet position and Powell saw opportunities for expansion of his agricultural survey.
 In 1889 Hilgard was nominated for the position of assistant secretary of agriculture in charge of scientific investigations.
 Amundson records that Hilgard removed himself from nomination after cabinet approval and during the Senate conformation process.
 Amundson (1995) records a very interesting exchange between Hilgard and the UC Board of Regents concerning negotiations over workload, salary and the Dept. of Agriculture appointment, the final result of these discussions was Hilgard remaining in his position at UC Berkeley.
 Were Hilgard to have gone to Washington and teamed with Powell at the USGS, the soil survey soon to come to the USDA would have taken a different direction.